WMUG-LP: WMUG-LP Today

 Doug Varner has been the morning mug host since the station went on the air and is currently on family leave, with Lillian Clemons in the morning position.

 Former WDAD morning show host Bill Otto hosts a weekday program called "Music on the Menu", an hour-long easy-listening music show on WMUG.

+WMUG founder J.D.
+Varner died Friday, May 19, 2023 at the age of 87.